cloud-gov/cg-site/content/updates/2019-07-12-VPN-backhaul-drupal-8-and-new-team-members.md

 ## Updated

 We encourage staying up to date with the latest Cloud Foundry Command-Line Interface (CLI) versions.
-The latest version is v6.46.0.
-[You can download the CF CLI update here.](https://github.com/cloudfoundry/cli/releases)
+The latest version [You can download the CF CLI update here.](https://github.com/cloudfoundry/cli/releases)

 We routinely update the operating system underneath your applications to ensure your applications are using the latest patched versions.
 For example, there was a high-severity Ubuntu Linux security vulnerability nicknamed [SACKPanic](https://wiki.ubuntu.com/SecurityTeam/KnowledgeBase/SACKPanic) that was announced on June 18, and we mitigated it by the evening of June 19.